viewsdevelop/lab-angular-secrets/readme.md

 The login component has to have all the necessary fields to start a new session, so we have to create a form with username and password.

-Again, when we click on the `Login` button, we have to use the service we did in the **Iteration 4** to recover the data form the database and check out if the login succed or not.
+Again, when we click on the `Login` button, we have to use the service we did in the **Iteration 4** to recover the data from the database and check if the login succeeded or not.

 ![](https://s3-eu-west-1.amazonaws.com/ih-materials/uploads/upload_7383d3d34d38e3b07cbcb12ada70cc7b.png)